 That changed today, when Montgomery County, PA prosecutors announced that an arrest warrant has been issued for Cosby over allegations that he drugged and raped a Temple University professor in January of 2004.

-Pennsylvania has a 12 year statute of limitation on felony sex crimes, meaning that a prosecution had to begin within 12 years of the alleged crime.
+Pennsylvania has a 12-year statute of limitation on felony sex crimes, meaning that a prosecution had to begin within 12 years of the alleged crime.
 In Mississippi, it’s a different story.
-If a woman were to allege that Cosby raped them here in Mississippi, he could be prosecuted at any time.
+If a woman were to allege that Cosby raped her here in Mississippi, Cosby could be prosecuted at any time.
 Let’s look at why.

 - Aggravated Assault

 - False Pretense

 Notably missing from the list of excepted crimes in Section 99-1-5 are all drug offenses, receipt or possession of stolen property, and misdemeanors.

 If you or a loved one are in need of legal representation, please do not hesitate to contact us at (601) 509-2050.